TrinkleGroup/LatticeGreenFunction_new/README.md

   -logfile LOGFILE      logfile to save to
   -LGF_jmin LGF_JMIN    (int) first atom index to compute LGF for.
 Default is the first atom in region 2.
   -LGF_jmax LGF_JMAX    (int) last atom index to compute LGF for.
 Default is the last atom in region 2.
+  			Note!
+Atom indices are based on 0-based indexing.
 ```
 The optional arguments -LGF_jmin and -LGF_jmax can be used to parallalize this calculation, so that multiple jobs can be run concurrently with each looping over different subsets of atom indices.
 At the end, you simply stack the LGF matrices column-wise.